 Jewish belief in resurrection presupposes an empty tomb

 Most scholars - not just Christian scholars - accept that the tomb was found empty.
 For the disciples to preach resurrection at all presupposes an empty tomb.
 In Jewish belief, the idea of bodily resurrection stems from the writings of the prophets themselves.
 Daniel 12:2 says "Multitudes who sleep in the dust of the earth will awake: some to everlasting life, others to shame and everlasting contempt" and Isaiah 26:19 says "Your dead will live; their bodies will rise..."
 The Jews expected at the end of the world that the righteous would bodily rise from the dead and live forever with God, what made Christianity unique is they were proclaiming that one had risen ahead of time as the firstfruits of what was to come to all the righteous.
 (1 Cor.
 15:23) The Greco-Roman world thought this belief was strange at best and at worst detestable.
-Acts records that when Paul preached the resurrection in Athens that "some of them sneered".
+The Book of Acts records that when Paul preached the resurrection in Athens that "some of them sneered".
 (Acts 17:32)

 This story continued for some time.
 Writing at around 150 AD, Justin Martyr wrote that this story was still being spread in his day: "His disciples stole him by night from the tomb, where he was laid when unfastened from the cross, and now deceive men by asserting that he has risen from the dead and ascended to heaven” (Dialogue with Trypho, Ch.
 108)